aayushverma19/code-review/Ansible/README.md

 ## Conclusion
 Ansible Roles offer a modular approach to automate infrastructure, making deployments efficient, consistent, and less error-prone.
 This guide illustrates the process of deploying SonarQube in a development environment through Ansible.
-By adhering to these instructions, you can effectively provision and set up SonarQube within your AWS infrastructure.
+By adhering to these instructions, you can effectively provision and set up SonarQube.